 A little while back Michael and I took leave of our children for a weekend.
 We left the kids with the grandparents, loaded up the van and headed to the Pine Mountain State Park in Eastern Kentucky.
 We were so far east in the state that we actually visited three different states during the trip!
 This was the first time just the two of us had gone on a vacation since our honeymoon.
 The problem was that with our work schedule neither one of us had a lot of time to get away, so we decided to visit a Kentucky State Park for a long weekend.
 I cannot say enough good things about the Kentucky State Parks.
 We truly have some beautiful places to visit, stay and play in the Bluegrass state!
 We chose to stay at Pine Mountain State Park for two reasons.
 One, we had never been there before.
 And two, they had a cabin available on short notice.
+Had we had more time to plan our vacation, we probably would have got some more info on some cabins near the Smoky Mountains as I’ve heard the trails there give you some great views.
+Nonetheless, I had a great vacation.

 A Weekend Away at Pine Mountain State Park